brookssu/TermTetris/README.md

 Runs command **termtris** or **tt** after installed, then enjoy!

 ## Background
 I wrote this game when I was learning **Python** language a few months ago.
-As a learning practice, it's not about business, just for fun and to reminisce about the past.
+As a learning practice, it's not about business, but just for fun and to reminisce about the past.

 The game package dependent on my another Python package **ltermio**, no other third-party packages required.
 In fact, the **ltermio** is its by-product.